Apple ID security overview

 Must contain both letters and numbers

-Must not contain more than three consecutive identical characters
+Must not contain three or more consecutive identical characters

 Can’t be a commonly used password